ewoodbury/lean-autoformalizer/docs/ARCHITECTURE.md

 - Generation cache keys on prompt and sampling parameters so repeated repairs with identical context reuse LLM output.
 - All attempts produce `CandidateRecord` objects, enabling fine-grained evaluation metrics and audit trails.
 - Compilation outcomes branch through a decision point: a successful compile returns immediately, while failures are classified and fed back into retry prompting until attempts are exhausted.
+- `AutoformalizationExecutor` schedules a beam attempt both for the initial try and whenever the error classifier signals a retry, so the loop only calls back into `BeamSearchExecutor` when another batch of candidates is required.

 ## Executor loop